 Publications: Sadkowski, Jank, Zwierzchowski el al. 2009 – Journal of Physiology and Pharmacology 60, 15-27; Sadkowski, Jank, Zwierzchowski el al. 2009 – Journal of Applied Genetics 50, 109-123; Lisowski el al. 2013 - Animal Genetics, 45(2), 288-92; Lisowski el al. 2008 - Journal of Applied Genetics 49(4), 367-372; Robakowska-Hyżorek el al. 2010 – Biochemical Genetics 48, 450-464; Juszczuk-Kubiak el al. 2014 – Meat Science 98(4), 753-758.

-- A dominant role was demonstrated of Iron Regulatory Protein 1 (IRP1) in the post-transcriptional regulation of cellular iron metabolism by nitric oxide (NO) A role of the kidney in the recirculation of iron in heme oxygenase 1-deficient mice showing dysfunction of the reticulo-endothelial system was demonstrated that may be relevant in several pathologies associated with accumulation of iron in kidney.
+• A role of the kidney in the recirculation of iron in heme oxygenase 1-deficient mice showing dysfunction of the reticulo-endothelial system was demonstrated that may be relevant in several pathologies associated with accumulation of iron in kidney.
 Haemolysis is an additional pathogenic factor in a mouse model of Menkes diseases and provides evidence of a new indirect connection between copper deficiency and iron metabolism.

-- Starzyński el al. 2013 – Biochemical Journal 449, 69-78; Styś et al., 2011 – Journal of Biological Chemistry 286, 22846-22854; Lenartowicz M, Starzyński R., el al. 2014 – PLoS ONE 9, e107641.
+Starzyński el al. 2013 – Biochemical Journal 449, 69-78; Lenartowicz M, Starzyński R., el al. 2014 – PLoS ONE 9, e107641.

-- With use of expression microarrays it was shown that the chronic stress influences gene expression profiles in some structures of mouse brain, mostly genes involved in in cognitive processes and neurodegradation.
+• With use of expression microarrays it was shown that the chronic stress influences gene expression profiles in some structures of mouse brain, mostly genes involved in in cognitive processes and neurodegradation.
 Chronic stress also results in permanent methylation of some genes, which may disturb cognitive processes and initiate neurodegradation.
 These changes in gene expression level could be due to epigenetic regulation (e,g, DNA methylation) mostly in hypocamp and prefrontal cortex – key structures in learning capacity and controlling the mood.
 It is known, that overexpression of some genes could be related to etiology of Alzheimer disease in humans.
 Therefore, these results may appear important in early diagnosis of mood disorders and neurodegradation in humans.